create-go-app/cli/README.md

 - [ ] [`postgres`](https://create-go.app/docker-containers/postgres/) _WIP_ — Docker container with [PostgreSQL](https://postgresql.org).

+## 🤔 Why another CLI?

+Yes, when we started this project, we asked ourselves this question too and... came to the conclusion, that about **8-10** routine steps in each project can be automated with a smart CLI.

+The Create Go App project allow you to prepare and deploy your project **without** any unnecessary headaches.

 ## ⭐️ Project assistance

 If you want to say **thank you** or/and support active development of `Create Go App CLI`: